nguyennguyensituation/word_salad_react/README.md

 ### Crossword
 * Real-time feedback to user input
-  * You can only input valid letter characters
+  * You can only input valid letter characters.
-  * Animations
+  * You can't submit duplicate guesses.
+  * Different animations play based on user interactions.
-  * Submit button is enabled/disabled according to user actions.
+  * The submit button is enabled/disabled according to user actions.
 * State management - The game keeps track of previous words guessed and the number of guesses made.

 ![Solved Wordle puzzle](public/images/xword_solved.png)